mar1-k/chess_elo_prediction/README.md

 - streamlit
 - Docker
 - Google Cloud Platform
+- GitLFS
 ```

 ### Environment Setup

-1. Clone the repo and make and navigate into it
+1. Clone the repo and make and navigate into it - Ensure that you have installed git LFS otherwise the csv will have to be downloaded manually
 ```
 git clone https://github.com/mar1-k/chess_elo_prediction.git
 cd chess_elo_prediction